Francesco Mancini (footballer, born 1968): Napoli

 In October 2000, he transferred to Napoli of Serie A, to replace young keeper Ferdinando Coppola who had been sold to Bologna.
-His first choice place was lost to new signing Alberto Fontana in January 2001, however.
-He regained his first choice spot following Napoli's relegation to Serie B. In the 2002–03 season, despite the presence of backup goalkeeper Marco Storari and subsequently Emanuele Manitta, he still made 27 appearances at age of 35.
+His first-choice place was lost to new signing Alberto Fontana in January 2001, however.
+He regained his first-choice spot following Napoli's relegation to Serie B. In the 2002–03 season, despite the presence of backup goalkeeper Marco Storari and subsequently Emanuele Manitta, he still made 27 appearances at the age of 35.

 Late career

-In summer 2003, he joined Pisa of Serie C1 as Napoli choose to sign Manitta permanently.
+In summer 2003, he joined Pisa of Serie C1 as Napoli chose to sign Manitta permanently.

 In January 2005, he transferred to Sambenedettese of Serie C1, in exchange for Domenico Di Dio.

 He then played for Teramo, Salernitana and A.C.
 Martina, all in Serie C1.

 Post-playing career

 During the 2009–10 season, he worked as the goalkeeping coach and the assistant coach of Manfredonia, who were playing in the Lega Pro Seconda Divisione league.

-In July 2010 he was appointed the new goalkeeping coach of his former club Foggia, where he worked as part of the backroom staff of his mentor Zdeněk Zeman.
+In July 2010, he was appointed the new goalkeeping coach of his former club Foggia, where he worked as part of the backroom staff of his mentor Zdeněk Zeman.
 Later on, in July 2011, he followed Zeman to Serie B club Pescara.